top of page

 The gospel is very simple, yet powerful and life giving.
 It can be explained in one line or expounded on for hundreds of pages.
-We truly think that one of the best ways to learn about the gospel is to join us on Sunday evenings for our gospel meeting.
+One of the best ways to learn about the gospel is to join us on Sunday evenings for our gospel meeting.
 Every Sunday, two men explain the gospel and share a message from the Bible, God's living word.
 All you have to do is take a seat and listen!

 So what is the gospel?

-The gospel is simply the message of how God did everything necessary to reconcile all humans to himself.
+The gospel is the message of how God has done everything necessary to reconcile humanity to himself.
 God wants to save and forgive you but you have to accept it for yourself personally.
-Please, read this whole page, and talk to us if you have any questions.
+Please, take a few minutes to read this whole page, and talk to us if you have any questions.

 The Bible is the best place to turn to learn more about yourself, humanity, God, and the gospel.
 Its very words are spiritual life and truth.
 Please let us know if you would like a free Bible.
 Here are just a few of the passages in the Bible that give a short but complete explanation of the gospel.
 Read them carefully.